Menopause and Lack of Sleep

 So, how do you reclaim your nights from the clutches of menopause?
 Here are some tips and tricks to help you drift off to dreamland:

-• Establish a Bedtime Routine: Just like kids need a bedtime story, grown-ups need a wind-down routine.
+Establish a Bedtime Routine: Just like kids need a bedtime story, grown-ups need a wind-down routine.
 Think soothing activities like reading, gentle yoga, or listening to calming music.
-A hot shower before bed can help signal to your body that it’s time to wind down.
+A hot shower before bed can simulate the temperature drop that your body associates with the temperature drop associated with night and the coming of sleep.

 Lifestyle Changes for Improved Sleep